 Every year, 95-100% of Augustana graduates who apply to graduate programs are admitted, and half of those who go on to graduate school receive teaching or research fellowships in their advanced programs.

-Katie Devore '12 is a graduate student in the speech-language pathology program at the University of Iowa.
+Katie Devore '12 is a speech-language pathologist at North Shore Pediatric Therapy in Glenview, Ill.
+She earned a master's in speech-language pathology program at the University of Iowa.